marismarcosta/marismarcosta/README.md

 I am currently working from home on personal projects and also learning about data science, reactjs and nodejs.

 <p align="right">
   "I have not failed.
-I've just found 10,000 ways that won't work. <br>
+I've just found 10,000 ways that won't work." <br>
   Thomas Edison
 </p>